taha-idra/bash-scripts-collection/README.md

 # bash-scripts-collection
-A collection of different Bash scripts for Linux.
+A collection of different Bash scripts for GNU/Linux.